 A useful procurement conversation should cover both clinical and operational realities.
 What does the product do?
 Who is it for?
 What does it not do?
 What evidence supports it?
 What happens when something goes wrong?
 Who owns training, support, updates, and review?

-For a small company, careful governance can also be a strength.
+For a supplier, careful governance can also be a strength.
 Clear limits, transparent evidence, and honest implementation support build more trust than inflated claims.

-The public website is part of governance because it shapes expectations.
-If a page overpromises, patients may expect guaranteed improvement and clinicians may distrust the product.
-If a page is too vague, buyers may not understand the clinical purpose.
+Product information is part of governance because it shapes expectations.
+If a product overpromises, patients may expect guaranteed improvement and clinicians may distrust it.
+If information is too vague, service leads may not understand the clinical purpose.
 The right balance is clear, specific, and cautious.

-For CorteXR, that means explaining the intended use, linking to evidence, showing how the clinical portal supports oversight, and making contact routes obvious for detailed procurement or governance questions.
+For CorteXR Stroke, that means explaining the intended use, linking to evidence, showing how the clinical portal supports oversight, and making contact routes obvious for detailed procurement or governance questions.